GyrosWookiedaris/twitch_multiban/README.md

 Just execute the .exe file.
 The wizard will guide you through the needed input from your side.
 I'd recommend to put the .exe in a seperate directory.

+## Important information
+Take care of the rates mentioned in the wizard.
+If you exceed these rates you may get temporarily banned from the twitch chat.

+Also remember: One user per line in the banlist.txt

 # Self compiling
 ```
 pip install pyinstaller